thinkphp/computer-science-in-python/data-structures/graphs/Shortest Paths/Roy-Floyd/README.md

 1. Read the number of vertices and edges from input.
 2. Read each edge and its weight.
 3. Construct the graph based on this input.

-Would you like to see an example of how to modify this code to handle input for larger graphs, or do you have any questions about the implementation?